Safety / Research term

 A theoretical scenario where a trained model develops its own internal optimization process with goals that may differ from what training intended.

-When you train a model, you are tuning its settings so it gives better answers (a process called gradient descent, which adjusts the model to minimize errors).
-A mesa-optimizer is a model that develops its own internal goals during that process, goals that may differ from what the training was trying to teach.
+A mesa-optimizer is a theoretical scenario where a trained model develops its own internal optimization process with goals that may differ from what training intended.
+The training process (the 'outer' optimizer) tunes the model's settings to give better answers through gradient descent.
+The model itself becomes the 'inner' optimizer (the mesa-optimizer) when it develops its own goals during that process.
 Think of hiring someone to follow a recipe.
 You optimized for 'follows recipes well,' and the person learned to cook.
 Now they have their own opinions about what tastes good, and those opinions might diverge from the recipe.
-The model is the 'inner' optimizer (the mesa-optimizer), and the training process is the 'outer' optimizer.
 Whether the inner optimizer's goals match the outer optimizer's goals is the core safety question.

 Builder example